Tufts-Technology-Services/tailscale-now/README.md

 ## How can we help?

-We want to make sure Tailscale is a first class component in the list of tools available at Tufts for whoever wants to use it.
+We want to make sure Tailscale is a first class component in the list of tools available at Tufts and it is available to everyone that wants to use it.

+Do you have questions about Tailscale?
 Do you think your Team may benefit from Tailscale?
 No?
 That’s ok.
-Yes? great, please, open an [issue](XXXX) so we can have a discussion to address all the questions you may have.
+Yes? great, please, open an [issue](XXXX) so we can have discussions to address all the questions you may have.

 Thank you for reading.